 For those wanting something a little more casual and cosy, stop by the Bushwalker’s Bar for an afternoon drink or a tasty mountain meal, best enjoyed outside at sundown on the terrace, or inside for those colder evenings.
 Visit the Groom’s Cottage bushwalker’s bar in the evenings for a cosy atmosphere with locally supplied beverages and snacks.
 During the day, you can relax in the heritage reading room upstairs and enjoy spectacular views down the Numinbah Valley and over the Hinze Dam and the distant skyline of the Gold Coast beaches.

-Monday to Friday from 3pm to 7pm
+- Friday from 3pm to 7pm

-Saturday and Sunday 1pm to 7pm
+- Saturday from 1pm to 7pm

 Groom’s Cottage Heritage Reading Room: